Call Us: 020 8662 8400

 Chris Hankin Just Flutes staff member - [email protected]

 These three short pieces are a great introduction to the wonderful world of contemporary techniques.
 Looking totally approachable on the page, key clicks, low-level jet whistles and flutter-tonguing are all seamlessly integrated into the music and dynamic precision, rubato and the frequently changing time signatures all add to the feeling of playing something really new.
 Each piece has simple performance directions too, and the result is a work that is full of character and completely linked to the title.
-Everyone can have a go at this piece - it's great!
+Everyone can have a go at this - it's great!

 From the Publisher